 Now that you know how to find the course information, the key detail which helps you determine this answer is the course length.
 If a tech school course is less than 20 weeks, you are going to PCS to your first base and go TDY to your tech school.
 If your tech school course is 20 weeks or more in length, you are going to PCS to your tech school directly from OTS.
 There are likely exceptions to this rule, but this is generally how it is going to work.
 Here is why.

 The Air Force Instruction (AFI) on assignments specifically answers this question.
 As of May 26, 2017, this is how the AFI is written.
 I encourage you to go to the Air Force e-Publishing site and read it for yourself.
-Click Here for the e-Publishing web site and search for AFI 36-2110, Assignments.
+Here is the link for the E-Publishing web site.
+Search for AFI 36-2110, Assignments.
 (Just search 36-2110 in the search box).